Louisiana police officer fatally shot just before starting shift - LI News Radio

 “We have lost one of our own.
 She was young, and she was beautiful.
 She was proving herself to be a capable professional, dedicated to serving the Citizens of Shreveport,” the Shreveport Police Officer’s Association said in a statement.
 “We lift her family in prayer, and we thank you for allowing her to be a part of us.”

-Shreveport Police Captain Marcus Hines said more than 50 police units responded to the shooting, which happened around 8:30 p.m., ABC affiliate KTBS-TV reported.
+Shreveport Police Captain Marcus Hines said more than 50 police units responded to the shooting, which happened around 8:30 p.m., ABC affiliate KTBS reported.

 He said the officer was a new addition to the department and was in uniform at the time of the shooting.
 She was not yet on duty.